smileidentity/smile-identity-core-php/README.md

 *Usage*

-Edit the example.php file and replace sections marked with <>
+Edit the example_core.php file and replace sections marked with <>